Bruno-Vdr/vssg/Doc/Workflow.md

 VSSG has been written by and for travelers.
 Walking, visiting, taking picture, and finally writing article in his personal blog.

-- Select a bunch of pictures that will be presents in today's article.
-- Copy them in the (emptied) location pointed by VSSG_IMG_PUSH_DIR.
+- Select a bunch of JPG pictures for today's article,cand copy them in the (emptied) location pointed by VSSG_IMG_PUSH_DIR.
-- Run the vssg convert command.
-This convert pictures in web friendly light pictures.
+- Run the **vssg convert** command.
+This convert pictures in web friendly and light pictures.
-- Open a text editor, and create a ascii text file [details](./Pushing.md)for the article in directory pointed by VSSG_PUSH_DIR .
+- Open a text editor, and create an ascii text file [details](./Pushing.md)for the article in directory pointed by VSSG_PUSH_DIR .
-- Write your text, insert any html tag and insert the selected pictures: [img:Pic,jpg:"Nice!].
+- Write your text, insert any html tag and insert the selected pictures (Format: [img:picture.jpg:"Picture comment"] ).
-  To help you, the vssg convert command created an html page containing thumbnails with picture names, into the directory pointed by VSSG_IMG_PUSH_DIR.
+  To help you, the **vssg convert** command created an html page containing thumbnails with picture names, into the directory pointed by VSSG_IMG_PUSH_DIR.
+To insert an image in your article, just copy the corresponding image label **[img:mypic.jpg:""]**  tag where you want your image to be, and write a comment if any.

 ![Generated HTML page by convert command](pictures/images.png)